Skip to main content

 1. Immediately prevent children from using or consuming the water by removing access to the faucet.
 The provider must supply bottled water for drinking, cooking, and preparing food and infant formula.

-2. Within 60 days of receiving the results, submit a plan to the Office of Child Care to address the lead levels in the faucets or fixtures testing at or higher than 15 parts per billion.
-The plan must be consistent with the “U.S. Environmental Protection Agency 3T's for Reducing Lead in Drinking Water in Schools” described in the following section.
+2. Within 60 days of receiving the results, submit a corrective action plan to the Child Care Licensing Division to address the lead levels in the faucets or fixtures testing at or higher than 15 parts per billion.
+The plan must be consistent with the “U.S. Environmental Protection Agency 3T's for Reducing Lead in Drinking Water in Schools” linked below.

 Did You Know That the Cost of Lead Testing Can Be Reimbursed?